sampratigaurav/syncwatch/README.md

 > "A shared remote control over the internet for your local video player."

 No CDN.
 No encoding.
 No legal grey areas.
-Just sync.
+Only sync.

 ---